Probing an emergent $U(1)$ extension of the Standard Model at colliders: Abstract

 \section{Abstract}

-We explore the phenomenology for a new neutral gauge boson which is emerged from a topologically nontrivial structure of the spacetime, focusing on its couplings to the fermions of the Standard Model.
-We analyze the current experimental constraints on the mass and gauge coupling of the new gauge boson, using the LEP bound and 13 TeV LHC data.
-In addition, we consider the future discovery prospect of the new gauge boson at the LHC with the highly integrated luminosity.
-Furthermore, we investigate the indirect search of the new gauge boson and its discrimination from other hypothetical gauge bosons like those that are predicted in the $U(1)_{B-L}$ and $U(1)_R$ models by considering forward-backward, left-right, and left-right-forward-backward asymmetries.
+We explore the potential of probing for a new neutral gauge boson that emerges from a topologically nontrivial structure of spacetime, focusing on its couplings to the fermions of the Standard Model.
+We analyze the current experimental constraints on the mass of the new gauge boson and the radius of the fifth dimension, using the LEP bound and the LHC with 140 $\text{fb}^{-1}$ luminosity.
+In addition, we investigate the indirect search of the new gauge boson and its discrimination from other hypothetical gauge bosons like those predicted in the $U(1)_{B-L}$ and $U(1)_R$ models by studying the forward-backward, left-right, and left-right-forward-backward asymmetries.